Roxana1981/The-Wedding-Planner/README.md

 ## User experience design

+The target audience for this website are users who wish to have their wedding in Spain and need assistance in planning, organizing, and executing the event.

+The key objective of the website is to provide a user friendly experience, through a smooth navigation and access to information.

+Being a commercial website, the aim is to attract potential customers and let them engage easily with the business.

 ## Website design
 **The Wedding Planner** is a website thought to be easy to navigate and visually appealing.